 Burnout - Usually a blended fabric (cotton/poly for instance) treated with a chemical to slightly dissolve one fiber in the cloth.
-The result is a sheer, lacy design often giving the fabric a vintage, worn-in feel.
-Because of this process, each garment is unique, and similar to tie-dyed or pigment-dyed fabric, there is often variations in the design and color.
+The result is a sheer, lacy design that gives the fabric a vintage, worn-in feel.
+Because of this process, each garment is unique and, similar to tie-dyed or pigment-dyed fabric; there are often variations in the design and color.
 Examples of burnout tees are Canvas style 3601 and Bella style B8601.

-Cabretta Leather - A leather made from the skins of sheep that grow hair rather than wool, tougher than other sheepskins and used chiefly for gloves and shoes
+Cabretta Leather - Leather made from sheepskins that grow hair rather than wool, tougher than other sheepskins and used chiefly for gloves and shoes.

-Calendaring - Essentially an ironing process that adds sheen to the fabric by the use of heavy rollers (or calendars), pressure and steam heat.
+Calendaring - Ironing process that adds sheen to the fabric by using heavy rollers (or calendars), pressure, and steam heat.

 Canvas - Strong, firm, heavyweight, and closely woven fabric.
 Usually made of cotton.

-Carding - The manufacturing process of drawing out and arranging the cotton fibers in a parallel fashion while removing impurities in the fibers.
-Carding is less expensive and less labor intensive than combing cotton, but results in a slightly coarser texture.
+Carding - The manufacturing process of drawing out and arranging cotton fibers in a parallel fashion while removing impurities in the fibers.
+Carding is less expensive and less labor intensive than combing cotton, and results in a slightly coarser texture.

-Chambray - A plain weave fabric, usually of cotton or rayon, or a blend of these.
+Chambray - A plain weave fabric usually made of cotton or rayon, or a blend of these.

-Chino Cotton - A coarse twilled cotton fabric used for uniforms and sometimes work or sports clothes.
+Chino Cotton - A coarse twilled cotton fabric used for uniforms and sometimes works or sports apparel.

 Classic Fit - Classic Fit: A relaxed silhouette, straight cut throughout for conventional comfort and fit

-Clean-finished placket - Typically the interfacings of plackets are raw or edged, which means they can look ragged or uneven, particularly on light-colored shirts.
+Clean-finished placket - Typically the interfacing of plackets are raw or edged, which means they can look ragged or uneven, particularly on light-colored shirts.
 By cutting the interfacing in a rectangle, turning the edges under and fusing them in place, there is a straight placket with no raw edges.
-All that shows inside the shirt is the smooth edge.

-ClimaCool - A registered adidas term used to describe products made of fabric that withstand wind and rain, and keep moisture off the body and in the atmosphere
+ClimaCool - A registered Adidas term used to describe products made of fabric that withstand wind and rain, and keeps moisture off the body.

 Coach's jacket - Style of jacket, comparable to a basic windbreaker, with fold-over collar and slash pockets.

-Color blocking - Merchandising and/or cutting term whereby a certain type or block of colors ends up in the same place every time on the finished garment.
+Color blocking - Merchandising and/or cutting term where a certain type or block of colors end up in the same place every time on the finished garment.